What You’ll Learn 🧩

 How to install the Dewesoft plugin template?

-Dewesoft plugin for Visual Studio development can be found on the Dewesoft webpage under Support -> Downloads -> Developers -> C++ Plugin.
-Note that you have to be logged in to access the C++ Plugin section.
-After downloading, just double-click the VSIX file and the installer will guide you through the installation process.
+Support → Downloads → Developers → C++ Plugin.
+Note: You must be logged in to access the C++ Plugin section.
+After downloading the plugin, simply double-click the VSIX file, and the installer will guide you through the installation process.

 Example: latch math